Tuesday, June 4, 2019

 The doctor arrives looking for "Prenrick" and he again flees hoping to drown himself in the ocean rather than being experimented upon.

 "Dr. Moreau" finds him and calms him down.
 Explaining that the "Beast Folk" were actually animals, not humans, turned into human form by him.
 They return to the compound.
 Later things start to get out of hand as the "Leopard Man" is accused of killing rabbits in violation of the law.
 He is also seen drinking water like an animal.
 "Moreau", "Montgomery" and "Penrick" go after him and find he is frightened of going back to the compound and what the doctor will do to him.
 In a moment of pity "Prenrick" shoots him, but is now convinced that the Leopard Man" is not the only "Beast Folk" killing rabbits.
-"Penrrick" tells the other two he believes the "Hyena-Swine", the most dangerous, may also being breaking "Moreau's Laws".
+"Penrrick" tells the other two he believes the "Hyena-Swine", the most dangerous, may also be breaking "Moreau's Laws".

 In the end "Moreau" is killed by the half finished "Puma Women".
-Who was likewise killed by "Dr. Moreau" and "Montgomery" gives the "Beast Folk" alcohol outside of the compound/ Then "Prenrick" hears a scuffle outside the walls and sees "Montgomery", "M'Ing" and "The Sayer of the Law" all killed by the "Beast Folk", but they leave him alone.
+Who was likewise killed by "Dr. Moreau" and "Montgomery" gives the "Beast Folk" alcohol outside of the compound.
+Then "Prenrick" hears a scuffle outside the walls and sees "Montgomery", "M'Ing" and "The Sayer of the Law" all killed by the "Beast Folk", but they leave him alone.

 Eventually, the "Beast Folk" stop following "Penrick's" instructions and start to revert back to their animal forms.
 For months "Penrick" had tried to build a raft, but failed.
 Then a lifeboat with two dead men comes ashore and he leaves the island.